 Just because someone wears a badge doesn't mean that they have a free

 pass to act however they want – or to treat others however they

-There are various ways in which law enforcement officers may be liable
+want.
+There are various ways in which law enforcement officers may be

-for injury or damages that they cause.
-Things such as the use of excessive
+liable for injury or damages that they cause.
+Things such as:

-grounds for a claim.
-While most officers uphold their promise to serve
+claim.
+While most officers uphold their promise to serve and protect,

-and protect, there are, unfortunately, many instances where police officers
+there are still many instances where police officers violate citizens'

 The Fourth Amendment to the United States Constitution guarantees certain